dendronhq/dendron-site/vault/dendron.topic.multi-vault.md

 ![[dendron.topic.config#remote-vault-example,1:#*]]

-Versioned controlled vaults are kept in the `repos` folder and will be auto-initialized when someone pulls in the workspace.
+Versioned controlled vaults will be auto-initialized when someone pulls in the workspace.

 If you want to convert a local vault to a remote vault, you can follow the instructions [[here|dendron.guides.cook#convert-local-vault-to-a-remote-vault]].